LettereUniche/TLD-Morphine/README.md

 ## Where to find Morphine?
 Currently, `Morphine Vials` and `Syringes` can be found in the Blackrock infirmary.
 A total of 5 vials, 2 syringes, and 5 empty syringes will spawn.
 They may be also found in Medical Cargos.
 Morphine Vials can be "harvested" into 3 full syringes each.
+If you take one, absolutely make sure you will drink AND sleep.

 While Morphine Vials and Syringes are intended to be very rare items, Morphine Vials can be crafted with a lot of medical materials as requirements.